-Orthic Consolidated – Reference DRAFT
+Orthic Consolidated – Reference

-Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment
+Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment.

 Introduction to Orthic Consolidated